ClawCloudClawCloud.sh

 ClawCloud dashboard showing two OpenClaw instances side by side — one Telegram bot and one Discord bot, both in Ready status with separate credit bars

 From today, you can run more than one OpenClaw bot on a single ClawCloud account.
-Each instance is fully independent — its own DigitalOcean droplet, its own AI model, its own channel configuration, and its own API key.
+Each instance is fully independent — its own dedicated server, its own AI model, its own channel configuration, and its own API key.

 What this makes possible